Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-Your tour concludes at the Calgary Marriott Downtown Hotel (or Delta Hotels by Marriott Calgary Airport In-Terminal for the July 6 departure) at approximately 2:00 p.m.
+Your tour concludes at the Calgary Marriott Downtown Hotel (or Delta Hotels by Marriott Calgary Airport In-Terminal for the June 28 and July 5 departures) at approximately 2:00 p.m.
 From here, you are free to make your own onward travel arrangements.
 We provide detailed city information to help you make the most of your time should you choose to extend your stay.

 Today's Ride Choices